10 things you need to know about the ferry trip.

 - The ferry is almost always overcrowded and you will most probably not find a seat, but it is honestly not that long – the trip itself is about 20 minutes.
 There are on average 20 000 people using the ferry crossing daily.

 - It is not dangerous at all, it is truly a way to see the culture of Gambia as well as once in a lifetime experience.

 - The ferry hardly runs to schedule, and it may take hours to make the crossing.
-So plan ahead if you have to be at Fathala early.
+So, plan ahead if you have to be at Fathala early.

-- There are two ferries running, an older one that has been used for many years and a newer one, obviously the older one is isn’t in as great condition as the new one.
+- There are two ferries running, an older one that has been used for many years and a newer one, obviously the older one is isn’t in as excellent condition as the new one.
 But it’s the luck of the draw as to which ferry you will get for your trip.
 The old on also does not have a toilet, so we suggest you go to the toilet before!

 - We often suggest to our guests to wait for the other people to disembark first, as everybody wants to rush off, it is just the safest thing to wait.

 - There is a small market outside of the terminal, you can kill time by browsing through there.